James4Ever0/notes/Hacking tutorials.md

 tags: [botnet, crypto mining, hacking, tutorial, virus]
 title: 'Hacking tutorials, tools'
 created: '2022-07-11T15:43:20.000Z'
-modified: '2023-01-17T04:12:56.435Z'
+modified: '2023-01-17T13:19:01.283Z'
 ---

 别动不动就想日站 收集信息 熟悉工具 做好能做到的 把一路学到的经验总结下来

-although sqlmap is somehow out-of-date (wracked by WAF, unable to exploit latest nodedb library), there is a tendency to combine url collector with it, automate the exploitation. search for sql injection (deep/machine learning) in github for latest tools and wiki.
+although sqlmap is somehow out-of-date (wracked by WAF, unable to exploit latest nodedb library), there is a tendency to combine url collector with it like [codewatchorg/sqlipy](https://github.com/codewatchorg/sqlipy) and [zt2/sqli-hunter](https://github.com/zt2/sqli-hunter), automate the exploitation. search for sql injection (deep/machine learning) in github for latest tools and wiki.

 [psauxx](https://twitter.com/ps_aux_) (twitter) created multiple accounts on github. [the original one （in archive)](https://web.archive.org/web/20210822152959/https://github.com/psauxx?tab=repositories) is deactivated, now named as [l4tt](https://github.com/l4tt). vulnnr (auto exploiter) has some tutorials from [geekforgeeks](https://www.geeksforgeeks.org/vulnnr-vulnerability-scanner-and-auto-exploiter-in-kali-linux/) and [xploitlab](https://xploitlab.com/vulnnr-vulnerability-scanner-and-mass-exploiter/) (linked to other interesting tools), and is renamed as [uscan](https://github.com/l4tt/uscan). search for vulnnr in github and there is [a favourite hack tool collection](https://github.com/nair0lf32/zer0ne/blob/cfb9ea559391540c91d7930f52941247b81d7fc9/content/posts/My-Favorite-Tools.md)